 Understanding deep learning (DL) models is of critical importance, as a framework to explain black-box models will chart a path to trustworthy AI.
-Neural network training relies on the ability to find “good” minimizers of highly non-convex loss functions.
-There is an urgent need to develop new theoretically grounded framework that can automatically and efficiently decipher the structure-performance (both in terms of generalization and robustness) of NN models.
-A similar framework is also needed to understand the impact of hyperparameter settings on model performance, as it is known that well- chosen training parameters (batch size, learning rate, optimizer) produce minimizers that generalize better.
+Neural network training relies on the ability to find “good” minimisers of highly non-convex loss functions.
+There is an urgent need to develop new theoretically grounded framework that can automatically and efficiently decipher the structure-performance (both in terms of generalisation and robustness) of NN models.
+A similar framework is also needed to understand the impact of hyperparameter settings on model performance, as it is known that well- chosen training parameters (batch size, learning rate, optimiser) produce minimisers that generalise better.
 Finally, the framework will allow developing models capable of multi-task and multi-environment learning.

 Academic Supervisor: Prof Philip Biggin (DPhil in Biochemistry); IBM Supervisor: Dr. Payel Das